vithursant/vithursant.github.io/_posts/2018-02-14-continual-learning-overview.md

 essential to incorporate this capability into an artificial intelligence (AI) system to make it versatile, holistic and truly "intelligent".

-<br /> <b>Single-Task Learning</b> <br /> In traditional supervised ML setups,
+<br /> <b>Single-Task Learning</b> <br /> In traditional supervised machine
-we train deep neural network (DNN) models independently on datasets consisting of the inputs and labels, $$\{\mathcal{X}_n, \mathcal{Y}_n\}$$, which I enumerate as tasks $$T_{1:nmax}$$, where $$nmax$$ is the maximum number tasks the model is expected to learn from.
+learning (ML) setups, we train deep neural network (DNN) models independently on datasets consisting of the inputs and labels, $$\{\mathcal{X}_n,
+\mathcal{Y}_n\}$$, which I enumerate as tasks $$T_{1:nmax}$$, where $$nmax$$ is the maximum number tasks the model is expected to learn from.
 This is the most commonly used ML paradigm in practice.
 However, this leads to huge computational loads and scalability issues because we need aggregate the old and new data each time a new task needs to be learned.
 This is because knowledge is not retained between tasks (ie. knowledge is not cumulative, and the model cannot learn by leveraging past knowledge).
 Training such models in this setup requires a extremely large number of training examples to allow the model to generalize to all possible situations in real-world dynamic environments.
 I'm going to refer to this as <i>Machine Learning (ML) 1.0</i>.

 <br /> <b>Example: Perception for Autonomous Vehicles</b> <br /> Data collected
 through driving can often be huge given that the output of the various sensors